BRIT Awards 2018: Complete List of Winners

 Alicia Keys

-Lorde
+WINNER: Lorde

 Pink